 Before we reveal the top three fastest WordPress caching plugins, you can use these interactive charts to find out more about the results.

 First, it’s the average loading time improvement for each plugin in our speed tests:

 Next, it’s the page speed results, broken down by the individual test services and tools:

 Now the loading time improvement results from the GTmetrix testing:

 Finally, the loading time improvement results from the Pingdom testing:

-Now that you've seen the test results for the best WordPress caching plugins, let's take a look in more detail at the top 3 fastest caching tools for WordPress users:
+Now, that you’ve seen the test results for the best WordPress caching plugins, let’s take a look in more detail at the top three fastest caching tools for WordPress users:

 First Place: WP Rocket

 By a narrow margin, the premium plugin WP Rocket beat out the other nine caching plugins, with an average load time decrease of 1.13 seconds across all our tests on both tools and an average speed increase of 34.67%.